 Electric shock and electrocution typically occur when a person comes into contact with an energized wire, also called a live wire.
 However, this type of situation can also arise when a person gets too closely to an object with high voltage.
 A person may not have to touch the object for the electrical shock to pass from the object to his or her body.

-If you were injured due to an electric shock or you lost a loved to electrocution, and you believe another person’s negligence was a cause of the accident, do not hesitate to reach out to a San Francisco electrocution accident lawyer at Willoughby Brod, LLP.
+If you were injured due to an electric shock or you lost a loved to electrocution, and you believe another person’s negligence was a cause of the accident, do not hesitate to reach out to a San Francisco electrocution accident lawyer at the Brod Law Firm.
 We are here to find out what happened and why.
 If another party is responsible, we will gather evidence on your behalf and guide you through the personal injury or wrongful death claim process.Common Causes of Electric Shock Injuries and Electrocution

 Electric shock may occur because of: